Wiki

 To install and use these Docker images, you'll need to keep the above in mind while following their documentation.
 There are many ways to manage Docker images and containers too, so installation and maintenance of them will depend on the route you choose.

-LinuxServer specifies a couple of default volumes such as /movies
+LinuxServer specifies a couple of optional default volumes such as

 .
+The default volumes are not optimal nor recommended.
 Our recommendation is to use a single volume for the data, as mentioned above.